-This subject predominantly deals with substantive criminal law and additionally introduces selected elements of criminal procedure.
-After completing this subject, students will be able to identify the essential elements of an offence and of selected defences and apply the general principles of the criminal law.
-Students will understand the distinction between substantive and procedural law and will understand the procedural framework that applies to criminal law, with opportunities to apply your knowledge and critical thinking skills to analyse a variety of criminal law issues.
+This subject provides you with a comprehensive introduction to substantive criminal law as well as an introduction to the key elements of criminal procedure.
+After completing this subject, you will be able to identify the essential elements of an offence and of selected defences and apply the general principles of the criminal law.
+You will understand the distinction between substantive and procedural law as well as the procedural framework that applies to criminal law, with opportunities to apply your knowledge and critical thinking skills to analyse a variety of criminal law issues.
 This subject meets the Priestley requirements for criminal law and procedure.

 Online Quiz: 500 words (approx).
 Relates to Learning Outcomes (LO) LO: 1-4 Written Assessment: 2000 words (approx).
 Relates to Learning Outcomes (LO) LO: 1-5 Open Book Examination: 2 hours 15 minutes.
 Relates to Learning Outcomes (LO) LO: 1-5 There is a supervised exam at the end of the teaching period in which you are enrolled.
 The exam will either be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Written Assessment (40%)